 - Add olive oil to small crockpot and place herbs in and stir.

 - Cover and let warm for 12 hours at 100 degrees.
 The oil should take on some of the color and odor of the herbs when infused.

 - When your oil is ready, pour through a strainer into a glass pitcher.

 - Add the essential oil and 10 ml of vitamin E and stir for two minutes.

 - When you’re ready to make your salve, use a double boiler to melt the beeswax (approx. 145 degrees).
 Pour the wax into the infused oil and stir, then pour into containers and cap when cool.

 Apply salve to lipomas twice daily.
 This salve is safe to lick.
-I like to make large batches of this salve in the springtime when fresh herbs are available.

 Using herbal remedies with patience and consistency can support the body’s elimination channels.
 Recovery from lipomas is individual and some dogs will respond at a faster pace than others.

 The goal is to slowly dissolve fatty tumors so the body isn’t overwhelmed with toxins and the herbs and the other healing methods I’ve mentioned in this article as well as homeopathy offer effective ways to support the body’s elimination channels while working to get the body back in balance.
 Working with these methods will not show success quickly but with patience and consistency, you’ll see these fatty lumps get smaller and in many cases disappear.